 If you are exploring related fields, start with our online colleges guide or review programs such as business administration degrees or healthcare degrees.

-An accredited online Computer Science degree develops analytical thinking, technical problem solving, and systems level understanding.
+An accredited online Computer Science degree develops analytical thinking, technical problem solving, and systems-level understanding.
 Through structured coursework and applied projects, students gain foundational knowledge used across modern computing environments.
+With median salaries ranging from $60,340 to $171,200 and approximately 304,900 annual job openings1, computer science remains one of the strongest degree investments available online.